Monday, November 6th, 2023

 Continue ReadingMonday, March 21st, 2022

-The Area Agency on Aging 1-B has released a Request for Proposals (RFP) for Social and Nutrition Services for fiscal years 2023-2025.
+AgeWays has released a Request for Proposals (RFP) for Social and Nutrition Services for fiscal years 2023-2025.
 Approximately $22 million (pending availability of state and federal funds) is available for Older Americans Act programs in Livingston, Macomb, Monroe, Oakland, St. Clair, and Washtenaw counties.
-Services, including: • Home-Delivered Meals • Congregate Meals • Adult Day Services • Home Injury Control Services • Chore Services • Home Repair • Legal Assistance Mandatory Applicant Workshop (Must ...
+Services, including: • Home-Delivered Meals • Congregate Meals • Adult Day Services • Home Injury Control Services • Chore Services • Home Repair • Legal Assistance Mandatory Applicant Workshop (Must participate in order to submit ...

 Continue ReadingMonday, March 14th, 2022